wdi-sea-01/notes/week_03_intro_to_web_apps/day_04_more_sql/dawn_sequelize/readme.md

 #### Model

 A model is a class that maps to the data relation (table) and potentially bridges tables.
-You can think of a model as the blueprint (class) for what each row of data is going to contain.
+You can think of a model as the blueprint for what each row of data is going to contain.
 Unlike a migration, you perform CRUD on instances of your models.

 #### Migration